nathanchara/l1periodogram/README.md

 - The maximum frequency of the frequency grid
 - The unpenalized vectors: linear predictors that are known to be in the data (like offsets, trends, activity models).

-### Tutorial
+### Getting started

-The notebook l1_periodogram_tutorial_I will walk you through the different features of the code
+Download the l1periodogram repository onto your local computer.
+The notebook l1_periodogram_tutorial_I will walk you through the different features of the code.